DandaIT04/CodeForces_mySolutions/README.md

 # 263A - Beautiful Matrix
 From 218ms to 92ms, refactored code twice.
 Mine spans many lines because i thought of putting the puzzles together piece by piece.
 I could have actually "started" the solution after each input, making it faster, rather than giving my solutions after receiving all the inputs into a matrix.

+# 112A - Petya and Strings
+I still don't understand what i was supposed to get from this.
+Changing letters to numbers based on ascii did not pass the 5th test case.
+I actually had to look at solutions online to find out why i was wrong but they only provided solutions but never clearly stated why mine wouldn't work.